Serenade (novel): The "church scene"

-The scene in Serenade that contributed to the book's notoriety is the action that occurs in a small, rural Catholic church, which includes a brutal sexual encounter between Sharp and Juana on the alter.
+The scene in Serenade that contributed to the book's notoriety is the action that occurs in a small, rural Catholic church, which includes a brutal sexual encounter between Sharp and Juana on the altar.

-As Sharp drives further from civilization, arriving at a remote rural Catholic Church in search of shelter, Juana progressively sheds the trapping of the city and reverts to her Indio roots.
+As Sharp drives further from civilization, arriving at a remote rural Catholic church in search of shelter, Juana progressively sheds the trapping of the city and reverts to her Indio roots.

 After forcibly entering the church, Sharp, who served as a Catholic choirboy in his youth, continues to genuflect as he passes the altar which is now illuminated by the headlights of the parked roadster.
 Disrobed and fearing retribution, Juana prepares an "Aztec" offering of poultry eggs and corn to placate her deity.
 Sharp completes his sacrilege by raping Juana.
 Paul Skenazy writes:

 When the couple prepare an iguana for a meal "Sharp smears [Juana's] nipples with Iguana grease" and feeds upon her breasts, reviving Sharp's manhood and his ability to achieve his former talents as a singer.